Tihar, the festival of lights, is a five-day-long Hindu festival celebrated in Nepal.

-The third day of Tihar is called Gai Tihar and marks the worshipping of holy cows, which hold great significance in the Hindu tradition.
+The third day of Tihar is called Gai Tihar and marks the worshiping of holy cows, which hold great significance in the Hindu tradition.
 On the day, cows and goddess Lakshmi are worshiped with great fervor as cows are considered to be a form of goddess Lakshmi.

-After worshipping three different animals on the previous three days, the fourth concluding day justifies the concept of worship with the worshiping of soul, which is common in all beings.
-Newari Community celebrates the day as Mha Puja, which means worshipping of one’s own soul.
+After worshiping animals for three days, the fourth day justifies the concept of worshiping the soul, which is common in all beings.
+The Newari community performs the Mha Puja and worship their own souls.

 This is the fifth and the concluding day of the 5-day long Tihar festival.

-On this day, sisters adorn the foreheads of their brothers with Paanch Rangi Tika, a combination of five different colors including yellow, green, red, blue and white, to their brothers wishing them a long life and prosperity.
+On this day, sisters adorn the foreheads of their brothers with Paanch Rangi Tika, a combination of five different colors including yellow, green, red, blue and white, wishing them a long life and prosperity.

 While sisters offer Shaguns (wishing good luck) of dry fruits such as hazelnut (Katus), walnuts, sweets and fruits, brothers in return give them gifts and money along with blessings of protection assurance for the rest of their life.

 Visitors to Nepal during this time can enjoy the grand Tihar festival in Kathmandu with colorful night lighting and many cultural and religious celebrations.
 Rani Pokhari temple, which is open to the public only on the fifth day of Tihar each year, is another attraction.
 The five days of the Tihar festival provide a wonderful opportunity to enjoy the Nepalese hospitality and leave with memories that last a lifetime.